brunobg/webdevbook/docs/frontend/setup.md

 # Setup

 This section explains the basic setup to create your project.
+It goes into how to use JS transpilers, CSS preprocessors etc.

 ## Basic dependencies